sudhirpratapyadav/webxr_api_server/README.md

 - For mobile devices, you need to first open the URL in your browser and accept the security warning
 - Both your computer and mobile device must be on the same network

+## Usage

+1. Open the web app on your mobile device
+2. Click "Connect to Server" to establish a WebSocket connection
+3. Once connected, the "Start AR Session" button will become active
+4. Click "Start AR Session" to begin capturing AR pose data
+5. An "Exit" button will appear in the AR view to end the session

 ## Data Format

-The pose data is transmitted as JSON with the following structure:
+The pose data is transmitted as JSON with the following structure, containing position and orientation (quaternion):

 ```json
 {